farazBhatti/Custom-YoloV8-NPU/README.md

 ![Screenshot from 2025-04-14 16-23-55 (1)](https://github.com/user-attachments/assets/ba930129-1c21-44ba-919a-31f867ccf56f)

 ### Step 4
-- Change number of classes your modle has been trained on, by default it is set to 80.
+- In the file include/rk_common.h, change number of classes your model has been trained on, by default, it is set to 80.
--  include/rk_common.h
 - for example, if your yoloV8 model is trained on 10 classes, value value from 80 to 10 on line 12
 -  #define OBJ_CLASS_NUM 80 --> #define OBJ_CLASS_NUM 10
 ### Done